-His team went to Stamford, Connecticut several times and met with Vince McMahon at WWE Headquarters for final approval of the product.
-He also remembers meeting many of the wrestlers at TV commercials and the LJN employee Christmas parties.
+His team visited Stamford, Connecticut, several times and met with Vince McMahon at WWE Headquarters for final product approval.
+He also remembers meeting many wrestlers at TV commercials and the LJN employee Christmas parties.

 “None of the guys were hard to work with,” he reminisces.
 “You got to understand that back then, I’m meeting these guys, and I got a toy wrestler that looks like them.
 That right there is pretty cool.
 You’re not going to treat badly a guy that just made a likeness of you.”

 Stanhope continued, “The one that was most intimidating to me was actually Gorilla Monsoon because he wanted a figure made of him, but at the time, we were just doing the wrestlers.”